kristianmandrup/racer-mw/lib/pipe/Pipe-Design.md

 container('_path').attribute(current-user: user).$save!
 ```

+So what are the parent/child relationship rules we can gather from this?

-The above DSL might look rather cumbersome, but the trade-off is a model that is much richer in functionality
+The above DSL might look rather "cumbersome", but the trade-off is a model that is much richer in functionality
 and expressiveness.
 Simply more raw power!

 ```livescript